How to Wash Sweaters

 • Cotton: Hand- or machine-wash cotton sweaters in cold water with color-safe bleach.
 Lay flat to dry.
 If ironing is needed, iron while damp.

-• Silk: Some silk sweaters can be washed in the delicate cycle, in cold water, and dried flat on a towel.
-But it may need ironing afterward.
+• Silk: Some silk sweaters can be washed in the delicate cycle in cold water and dried flat on a towel.
+However, they may need ironing afterward.
 If so, use the iron's cool setting.

 • Wool: Some wool sweaters can be washed; others cannot.
-Shetland and Merino wools can usually be washed in cold water without bleach, on the most delicate machine cycle.
+Shetland and Merino wools can be washed on the most delicate machine cycle in cold water without bleach.
 Agitation can cause them to shrink.
 Check the label.
 Lay flat to dry.
 If ironing is needed, use the iron's wool setting.

-When in doubt about what water temperature to use, choose a cold water wash.
+When in doubt about the water temperature to use, choose a cold wash.
 Use a laundry detergent formulated for delicates

 Sweater Wash and Drying Tips for Success

 Hand-wash only sweaters should be dried flat.
 Machine-washable sweaters can sometimes be dried in the dryer on low heat.
-Check the care label for which method is recommended for yours.
+Check the care label to see which method is recommended for you.

 sweater-pod-20

 • Wash inside out to reduce pilling.
-Pilling happens when synthetic clothes shed small fibers in the wash cycle that ball up and cling to the surface.
-Remove these post sweater wash pills with a sweater pill shaver, or carefully trim away with scissors.
+Pilling happens when synthetic clothes shed tiny fibers in the wash cycle that ball up and cling to the surface.
+Remove these post-sweater wash pills with a sweater pill shaver or carefully trim away with scissors.
 To prevent future pilling, use a fabric softener in the washer or dryer to lubricate fibers.
-Or better yet, use a mesh sweater laundry bag to protect it during the wash cycle.
+Better yet, use a mesh sweater laundry bag to protect it during the wash cycle.

 If this happens, you can remove the pills with an electric sweater lint shaver.

-• Machine drying: After a sweater wash, if you put your sweater in the dryer, choose the low heat setting and remove it when it's almost dry.
+• Machine drying: After a sweater wash, put your sweater in the dryer on the low heat setting and remove it when it's almost dry.

 • Flat drying: Place on a sweater drying rack and reshape it as much as possible.
 Do not dry near heat or in direct sunlight.
 Check it occasionally to make sure it's not shrinking as it dries.
 If it does, pull it back out to its original size.
 (Mark the outline on your rack with tape.)

-• Storage: Don't put a sweater away dirty.
-This makes it more attractive to pests.
-It also allows stains time to set.
-Once a sweater is clean, fold to store it.
+• Storage: Don't put a dirty sweater away.
+This makes it more attractive to pests and allows stains time to set.
+Once a sweater is clean, fold it to store it.
 Hanging causes sweaters to stretch out of shape.

-• To make sweaters last longer, air them out at least 24 hours after wearing.
-Fold and store out of direct light.
+• To make sweaters last longer, air them out at least 24 hours after wearing them.
+Fold and store them out of direct light.

 You Might Like These: